PrefectHQ/prefect/docs/guides/automations.md

   schedule: null
 ```

 Now let's grab our `deployment_id` from this deployment, and embed it in our automation.
-There are a wide variety ways to obtain the `deployment_id`, but the CLI can be the quickest way to see all of the id's of your deployments.
+There are many ways to obtain the `deployment_id`, but the CLI is a quick way to see all of your deployment ids.

 !!!
 Tip "Find deployment_id from the CLI"
       The quickest way to see the ID's associated with your deployment would be running `prefect deployment ls`